UCMJ Article 87b

 To be prosecuted for an Article 92 violation of failure to obey other lawful order, the prosecution must demonstrate:

-1. that a member of the armed forces issued a certain lawful order;
+1. that a member of the armed forces issued a specific lawful order;

 4. that the accused failed to obey the order.